CatChen/eslint-suggestion-action/README.md

 ### `request-changes`

 This option determines whether this GitHub Action should request change if there's any ESLint issue.
-The default value is `false`.
+The default value is `true`.

 ## FAQ